skeggo/Recon-MCP-Server/README.md

 # Reconnaissance MCP Server

-A modular MCP (Model Context Protocol) server built with FastMCP for running reconnaissance and footprinting tasks in a secure, containerized environment.
+A modular MCP (Model Context Protocol) server built with FastMCP for running reconnaissance and footprinting tasks in a secure environment.

 ## 🚀 Features

 - **MCP-compliant server** using FastMCP framework
 - **Single unified interface** (`run_tool`) for executing reconnaissance commands
-- **Containerized deployment** with Docker for isolation and security
 - **Pre-installed reconnaissance tools** including nmap, whois, dnsutils, and more
 - **Portable and reusable** across different environments
 - **Security-focused** with timeouts and proper error handling